sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2019.md

 <div class="col-12 col-md-2 grey-day">25</div>
 <div class="col-13 col-md-10 grey-content">
 <ul>
-<li>Pragmatic Programmer: Inheritance, using external configuration in applications, concurrency and parallelism, tips on following instincts and programming deliberately, estimating algorithms speed, refactoring, testing code.</li>
+<li><i class="fas fa-book"></i> Pragmatic Programmer: Inheritance, using external configuration in applications, concurrency and parallelism, tips on following instincts and programming deliberately, estimating algorithms speed, refactoring, testing code.</li>
 <li>Read article <a href="https://www.howtogeek.com/440848/how-to-run-and-control-background-processes-on-linux/">How to Run and Control Background Processes on Linux</a> on How To Geek.</li>
 </ul>
 </div>